linode/docs/docs/kubernetes-shortguide-definitions/rest-definition-shortguide/index.md

 ## REST

-REST stands for **RE**presentational **S**tate **T**ransfer.
+REST stands for REpresentational State Transfer.
 It is an architectural style for network based software that requires stateless, cacheable, client-server communication via a uniform interface between components.
 The HTTP protocol is most often used in RESTful applications.